seanPruss/sneederland/README.md

 > [!IMPORTANT]
 > Clone the repo into the home directory.
 The installer script assumes that's
 > where the repo is located on your machine.
+Also make sure none of your installed
+> packages conflict with the packages in the package list because using --noconfirm
+> in yay makes it fail if a conflict is detected.

 ```bash
 cd